TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 29/Genesis 29.15.md

 ---

-And Laban said unto Jacob, Because thou art my brother, shouldest thou therefore serve me for nought? tell me, what shall thy wages be?
+Laban said to Jacob, "Because you are my brother, should you therefore serve me for nothing?
+Tell me, what will your wages be?"